dsccommunity/DscWorkshop/Exercises/Task1/Exercise2.md

     .
     .
     ConfigurationNames : DSCFile04
     ```

 3. This simple file is already enough for your new node.
-Produce new artifacts now by committing your changes and running a build again:
+Produce new artifacts now by committing your changes and running a build again.
+You can commit the change by means of the VSCode UI or using the git command.
+You can find some guidance here:
+[Using Version Control in VS Code](https://code.visualstudio.com/Docs/editor/versioncontrol).
+After the commit, start a new build.
+The commands look like this:

     ```powershell
     git add .
     git commit -m "Added node DSCFile04"
     .\Build.ps1
     ```

-4. If you now examine the contents of your BuildOutput folder, you will notice that your new node will have received an RSOP file and two MOF files.
+4. If you now examine the contents of your BuildOutput folder, you will notice that your new node will have received an RSOP file, a MOF and Meta.MOF file.

    ```powershell
    Get-ChildItem -Path .\BuildOutput -Recurse -Filter DSCFile04* -File